ChriAsc/ycsb_NGDB/README.md

   <sub>Running the `ycsb` command without any argument will print the usage</sub>

 Alternatively, you can use the python script `tests.py`, which allows you to load and run all databases.
+Inside the *script* directory, you can find all the scripts that were used during the tests, e.g. to store data and to plot figures.

 However, raw results are stored as .csv files and have a well-defined structure: the first part shows the operation, the associated timestamp and latency (as many rows as the number of operations/records); the second part (approximately the last 60 rows) gives aggregate measurements.